EU AI Act: Frequently Asked Questions Answered

 3. Do I Need to Register My AI System?

-Yes, if it is high-risk.
-Article 49 requires providers of high-risk AI systems to register the system in the EU database (established under Article 71) before placing it on the market or putting it into service.
-Deployers of high-risk AI systems that are public authorities, EU institutions, or entities acting on their behalf must also register.
+If it is high-risk, yes.
+Article 49 requires providers of high-risk AI systems to register in the EU database (established under Article 71) before the system goes on the market or into service.
+Deployers count too when they are public authorities, EU institutions, or entities acting on their behalf.

-The registration must include information specified in Annexes VIII and IX, including the system's intended purpose, a summary of the conformity assessment, and contact information for the provider.
+The registration has to include the information specified in Annexes VIII and IX: the system's intended purpose, a summary of the conformity assessment, and contact details for the provider.

 For GPAI models with systemic risk, providers must also notify the European AI Office under Article 52.